Siege of Khartoum: Siege begins

 Knowing that the Mahdists were closing in, Gordon ordered the strengthening of the fortifications around Khartoum.
 The city was protected to the north by the Blue Nile and to the west by the White Nile.
 To defend the river banks, he formed a flotilla of gunboats from nine small paddle-wheel steamers, which had been used for communication along the river, by fitting them with guns and metal plates for armour.
 In the southern part of the town, which faced the open desert, he prepared an elaborate system of trenches, makeshift Fougasse-type land mines, and wire entanglements.
 The surrounding country was controlled by the Shagia tribe, which were thought to be hostile to the Mahdi.

-On 16 March Gordon launched a unsuccessful sortie from Khartoum, with 200 Egyptian troops dying in the fighting.
+On 16 March Gordon launched an unsuccessful sortie from Khartoum, with 200 Egyptian troops dying in the fighting.
 By early April 1884, the tribes north of Khartoum had risen in support of the Mahdi, including those Gordon had met at Berber.
 The tribesmen intercepted river traffic on the Nile and cut the telegraph cables to Cairo.
 Communications were not entirely halted, as individual messengers could still get through, but this effectively began the siege of Khartoum.
 The city could rely only on its own food stores, which were expected to last five or six months.
 By this time, the combined forces besieging Khartoum and the other garrisons were over 30,000 men.

 From April onwards, Khartoum was cut off.
 With no supply of money to pay the troops or facilitate trade of food, Gordon used his credit to issue a series of promissory notes, a form of siege money.
 Communication with Cairo was maintained through couriers, who took several days to make the trip.
 Gordon also contacted the Mahdi, who rejected his attempts to negotiate a peaceful evacuation.
 As the siege dragged on, food stores dwindled and starvation began to set in, for both the garrison and the civilian population.

 In September, the besieged forces in Khartoum made an attempt to reach the garrison at Sennar; the expedition made it out of the siege lines but was defeated by the Mahdists at Al Aylafuh, with the loss of 800 garrison troops.
+A separate attempt to send a steamboat along the Nile to Cairo also failed; all the passengers were killed, including Colonel Stewart.
+Stewart had been carrying letters from Gordon, which were captured and revealed the worsening situation inside Khartoum.
 By the end of the month, the Mahdi moved most of his army to Khartoum, away from the outlying garrisons, more than doubling the number around the city.
 On 10 September 1884, the civilian population inside Khartoum was about 34,000.